awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 ## Step 3: Add the Lambda Function to the Greengrass Group<a name="lra-console-add-function"></a>

-In this step, you add the TestLRA function to your group and configure the function's lifecycle\.
+In this step, you add the function to your group and configure the function's lifecycle\.

 First, add the Lambda function to your Greengrass group\.